 Mycosource Inc. is a small company that specializes in Spawn production for the cultivation of Shiitake and Oyster mushrooms on hardwood logs.
 Spawn is delivered during the outdoor hardwood log season in Canada – April to June.
 We take orders from January until May.
-NOTE We make spawn to fill paid orders and cannot promise supply if order is placed after the end of April.
+NOTE We make spawn to fill confirmed orders and cannot promise supply if order is placed after the end of April.

 These are “wood mushrooms” which means that they grow on wood (trees, fallen limbs, logs).
 They have high nutritional value.